- Richest Celebrities › Actors

 When Nichols was 11 years old, she went to a party with a few older boys, and it "ended up being [her] worst nightmare."
 The boys raped Marisol, and she remembers "waking up on a bed with no underwear on and everyone laughing."
 She added, "It changed the entire trajectory of my life in a day."
 Nichols launched the nonprofit organization Foundation for a Slavery Free World in 2014 after she began helping law enforcement agencies catch human traffickers and pedophiles.
 Her traumatic childhood experience inspired her to get involved, and she stated, "If good people don't know about it, it will keep happening, because good people are the only ones who will do anything about it.
 They're the ones who, when faced with inhumanity, will try to stop it.
 Because you have to try, right?
 Even if it doesn't work."
 In 2020, Marisol signed a deal with Sony Pictures Television to executive produce a TV series about her work as an undercover sex trafficking agent.

-Real Estate: In April 2019, Nichols paid $1.75 million for a 2,721 square foot home in the Valley Village area of Los Angeles.
-After making improvements to the home, she put the .25-acre property on the market for $1.899 million in July 2020, and it sold for $1.8 million the following month.
+In April 2019, Nichols paid $1.75 million for a 2,721 square foot home in the Valley Village area of Los Angeles.
+After making improvements to the home, she put the .25-acre property on the market for $1.899 million in July 2020.
+It sold for $1.8 million the following month.
 Marisol previously owned a Toluca Lake cottage that she purchased for $1.1 million in 2008 and sold for $1.76 million in 2019.